LivelyKernel/lively.next/README.md

 Currently, MacOS, Linux, and the Linux Subsystem for Windows are supported.
 Make sure you have the following software installed:

-1. `node.js v20.10`
+1. `node.js v24` or higher
 2. `git`.

-We try to require/support the current LTS version of `node`.
+We require Node.js v24 or higher for compatibility with modern JavaScript features.

 For some more advanced development operations (such as bulk testing from the command line and spell checking inside of `lively.next`), you will also need